Steve-Fenton/astro-accelerator/src/pages/about/themes.md

 You can include whatever components you need to support your theme.

 You can use the available shared `@util/*` files in your theme.

+## Theme Styles

+You can import styles into your theme from the theme directory, or provide an external stylesheet to be added to the `/public/css/` folder.